 Older cars need a tune up every year or every 16 to 20 thousand kilometers.
 New vehicles with electronic ignitions and equipped with fuel injection need a tune up after about 25 thousand km and some can go 100 thousand km without needing one.
+Don't take chances.
+You should make sure you are in a comprehensive program with your dealer or local mechanic to ensure your car runs smooth and is not giving away fuel to bad mileage, or future repairs that could have been avoided.

 Specific Signs You May Need a Tune up